Political Party of Radicals: Before 1968

-The foundation of the PPR is linked to formation of the De Jong cabinet and the Christian Democratic Appeal (CDA).
+The foundation of the PPR is linked to the formation of the De Jong cabinet and the Christian Democratic Appeal (CDA).

 After the 1967 general election, it became clear that a centre-right cabinet would be formed by the Anti-Revolutionary Party (ARP) and Christian Historical Union (CHU), the Catholic People's Party (KVP) and the People's Party for Freedom and Democracy (VVD).
 Progressive forces within the KVP and ARP had hoped for the formation of a centre-left cabinet with the Labour Party (PvdA) without the participation of the CHU and the VVD.

 In March 1967, a group of "regret voters" (ARP members who regretted voting ARP) published an advertisement in the Protestant newspaper Trouw, aimed at the leadership of the party.
 They claimed that the left-wing, so called evangelisch-radicaal, ideal of the ARP could not be realised in a cabinet with the VVD.
 In April, the group began to meet regularly with dissidents from the KVP in the Hotel Americain, which gave the group the name "Americain Group".
 The group included Wilhelm de Gaay Fortman, prominent ARP politician, his son Bas de Gaay Fortman, Jo Cals, former KVP prime minister, and Ruud Lubbers, member of the KVP and future prime minister.
 In May, the group became a formal organisation, the Working Group Christian Radicals, which was oriented at making their mother parties more progressive.
 They had some success in the KVP, which was seeking new allies and a new image, after it had lost the 1967 general election.

 In February 1968, the leaders of the KVP, Norbert Schmelzer, ARP, Barend Biesheuvel and CHU, Jur Mellema made a public appearance, stating that the three parties wanted to work together more closely.
 The cooperation would eventually lead to the formation of the Christian Democratic Appeal (CDA) in 1974.
 With that appearance, the hopes of the Christian Radicals within the KVP that a progressive alliance with the Labour Party would be formed were shattered.